-When Annie Kuster was first elected to Congress, she pledged to bring a new approach to Washington, DC.
-Annie's number one priority is to look out for the best interests of Granite Staters, and she believes Members of Congress must reach across party lines to end the gridlock in Washington.
+When Annie Kuster was first elected to Congress, she pledged to bring a new approach to Washington.
+Annie's number one priority is to look out for the best interests of Granite Staters, and she believes Members of Congress must reach across party lines to end the gridlock and dysfunction in Washington.

 In her short tenure in Congress, Annie has established a record of putting aside party politics to focus on the issues that matter most to Granite Staters.
 She's worked with members of both parties to prioritize job creation and support New Hampshire veterans, women, students, and seniors.

-When Annie was elected in 2012, she saw that many hardworking New Hampshire families were still hurting from the economic downturn.
-Annie committed to strengthening the New Hampshire economy, so that regardless of national trends, the economic security of our Granite State families would always be protected.
+Annie is committed to strengthening the New Hampshire economy, so that regardless of national trends, the economic security of our Granite State families would always be protected.
 She is working every day to bring new economic opportunities to New Hampshire families.

 In office, Annie has fought to cut taxes for Granite State small businesses, to help them expand and create more jobs.
-She has hosted a series of job fairs throughout the state, where she connected hundreds of job seekers with employers looking to hire.
-And the first bill Annie introduced in Congress would cut taxes for New Hampshire employers who partner with schools to provide job training for Granite State students so they are prepared to join the 21stcentury workforce.
+She has hosted a series of job fairs throughout the state, where she connected scores of job seekers with employers looking to hire.
+And the first bill Annie introduced in Congress would cut taxes for New Hampshire employers who partner with schools to provide job training for Granite State students so they are prepared to join the 21st century workforce.